This site is currently under development.

 Perspectives

 Governance is not merely about institutions — it is about the relationship between those institutions and the people they exist to serve.
-These reflections draw from experience working across parliamentary systems, multilateral organisations, and humanitarian contexts.
+These reflections draw from experience working within parliamentary systems, multilateral organisations, and humanitarian contexts.

 Federalism & Territorial Governance